ellashafi/NYC-Buildings-Energy-Consumption-Prediction/README.md

 ## Executive Summary
 The first step in this analysis was cleaning the dataset and dropping any unnecessary columns.
 This included dropping several columns which had alot of missing values.
 The next step was organizing the features into categorical and continuous variables for upcoming feature engineering in the model.
 During the data cleaning process it was noticed that some features such as 'occupancy', 'number_of_energy_meters'have too many zeros.
 Therefore, I decided to redefine these feature into categorical features.

 The second step of the analysis involved visualizing the dataset using histograms, map plot and scatterplots.
 In this step, I decided which features to keep for modeling and which features could be dropped.
 After primary cleaning of the data and choosing the features, distribution of the selected features were plotted.
-The distribution plots show two of the features are ............
+The distribution plots show two of the features are extremely skewed.
 The log value of 'property_gfa' and 'multifamily_gfa' are used to normalize their distribution.
 (For some insight about data, please refer to Apendix, at the end of this report.)<br>

 After preprocessing the features, the numeric features were standardized and the categorical features were encoded.
 Three different regression models of Multi-Linear, Ridge, and LASSO regression alongside with Random Forest model were used to analyze the features and their interactions. <br>